 Being injured on the job is an unfortunate experience, and it can be particularly upsetting if the injury occurred as a result of a coworker’s actions.
-An experienced personal injury attorney like Maguire Law Firm has worked on many workplace injury cases and understands how to determine who is at fault and how to best collect on your damages.
+An experienced workers’ compensation attorney like Maguire Law Firm has worked on many workplace injury cases and understands how to determine who is at fault and how to best collect on your damages.

 Both Coworkers and Your Employer Are Responsible With Being Safe on the Job

 Being injured on the job can be a particularly upsetting experience, as being at work is generally not everyone’s favorite place to be, and experiencing injury while there makes it all the less palatable.
 If your coworker seems to have caused the injury, remember that your collective employer also has a responsibility to maintain the safety of your workplace.
 Under the “final rule” of the Occupational Safety and Health Administration (OSHA), employers are responsible for the maintenance of a safe workplace and are obligated to proactively prevent injury and harm.

 Make Sure to Consider that Multiple Parties May Be Liable for Your Damages